microsoft/jericho/docs/source/tutorial_quick.rst

 Object Tree
 -----------

 The object tree is an internal representation of game state.
-Jericho provides functions to access all or parts of this tree:
+Jericho provides functions to access all or parts of this tree.
+For more information see :doc:`object_tree`.

 .. code-block:: python